MrRicardoAcuna7/Ric_Portafolio/README.md

 3. Get values by different fields.

 # [Project 9: KDB IPC - Read from sql connection and get output tables through an ipc connection](https://github.com/MrRicardoAcuna7/KDB-QIPC)
-1. Open KDB ODBC connection using DSN and execute queries.
+1. Open KDB+ ODBC connection using DSN and execute queries.
-2. Set up kdb messages and permissions for ipc.
+2. Set up KDB+ messages and permissions for IPC.
 3. Create the function to be called.
-4. In the client side, execute async ipc call and store the output as a kdb table in a local directory.
+4. On the client side, execute async ipc call and store the output as a KDB+ table in a local directory.

 # [Project 10: KAFKA Sending messages from producer to consumer](https://github.com/MrRicardoAcuna7/Kafka_Python_Code)
 1. Runs kafka and zookeper in a docker container.